University of Maryland Global Campus: Academics

-UMGC is one of the largest providers of distance education in the United States.
-Courses are delivered in traditional classroom settings, as well as online.
+UMGC is one of the largest online public universities in the United States.
+Courses are delivered in online, hybrid and face-to-face formats.
 Even before the advent of online education by way of the World Wide Web, UMGC was a distance education pioneer and offered distance learning using its WebTycho interface by way of dial-up access.
 UMGC later adopted the use of the Web for connectivity to its online classrooms, as well as using television and correspondence courses to deliver course content.